 In 1965 a change in the rules saw substitutions allowed for the first time, however only to replace injured players, this was expanded in 1966 to allow them for any reason.
 The outfield substitutes would wear the numbers 12 & 14 with the reserve goalkeeper wearing 13.

-At the 1954 World Cup FIFA required teams to use a squad numbering system, shirt numbers were given to all the players on a nations squad and they used the same shirt number for all the tournament.
+The 1954 World Cup FIFA required teams to use a squad numbering system, shirt numbers were given to all the players on a nation’s squad and they used the same shirt number for all the tournament.
 The advent of squad numbering on the back of player shirts, meant the numbers were less meaningful but sales of replica kits rocketed.
 The League Cup final of 18 April 1993 saw the first player names on the back of shirts and from the 1993-94 Premiership squad names and numbers were used.
 Shirts bearing player names as well as numbers were first used in World Cup final tournament play at the 1994 tournament in the U.S.A.